AMD-AIG-AIMA/gpt-fast/README.md

 ![Demo](./media/MMSpecDec.gif)

-This is a multimodal version of gpt-fast that adds support for vision-language models, allowing the framework to process both text and images.
+This is a multimodal version of GPT-Fast that adds support for vision-language models, allowing the framework to process both text and images.

 Featuring:
 1. Very low latency
-2. <1000 lines of python
+2. <1000 lines of Python
 3. No dependencies other than PyTorch and Transformers
 4. int8/int4/fp8 quantizations
 5. Speculative decoding